ON HIGH ALERT: KEEPING TNR in HAYWOOD COUNTY NC

 You may know LUYE’s Eartip Team from their volunteer time invested with other groups in addition to LUYE, for which they contribute as follows:

 Karen Crutchfield, traps ferals/food bags/social media

 Susan Kumpf, founder/board member/cattery operations

 Bonnie Regan, traps ferals

-Our mission is possible thanks to the generous supporters who underwrite LUYE programs, keep our van on the road, and keep wormer and parasite solutions on hand and freely provided for community cats and eartipped colonies.
+Our mission is possible thanks to the generous supporters who underwrite LUYE programs, keep our van on the road, cat chow delivered to large eartipped colonies, and free wormer and parasite solutions in the hands of those who care for our community cats and eartipped colonies.
+You make us PURR!!!!